 But as Phelps himself shared with the world, that success came at a price.
 His path to achievement had been isolating.
 Phelps the swimmer was succeeding, but Phelps the person was struggling mightily.
 Shortly following the 2012 Olympic Games, after which he had announced his retirement, Phelps hit rock bottom and eventually checked himself into rehab.

 “I thought of myself as a swimmer, and nothing else,” Phelps said in an interview with Matt Lauer.

 Having your identity solely tied to what you do for a living can consume you in unhealthy ways.
 With new perspective, a growing family and a renewed purpose, Phelps returned to the pool in Rio and again dominated the pool, finishing his career with both fulfillment and achievement.
-This time, Phelps says retirement will be final.

 You Game Changer Takeaway